 Organic Waste Diversion

-Nelson City Council in partnership with the RDCK is committed to diverting organics from the waste stream.
+In partnership with the RDCK, Nelson City Council is committed to diverting organics from the waste stream.
 The RDCK completed an organic diversion strategy for the region and has received funding to develop a central compost site.

 Residents outside the City of Nelson, visit rdck.ca/organics for program details in your region.

 For more information on our initial pilot project that lead to the decision to adopt a pre-treatment organics program, click here.